Data migration in ERP projects.

-Current studies such as the "ERP in practice 2020/2021" by Trovarit show that many companies do not consider the implementation effort of a ERP system often rate too low: This predominantly concerns data migration, which is described by ERP users as by far the most cited problem point in ERP implementation.
+Current studies such as the study „ERP in practice 2020/2021“von Trovarit evidence that many companies underestimate the implementation effort of ERP system are often underestimated: This mainly concerns data migration, which ERP users describe as by far the most frequently cited problem in ERP implementation.

-Often the migration of data is the basis for measuring the success or failure of an ERP implementation.
+The migration of data is often the basis for measuring the success or failure of an ERP implementation.
 One of the main tasks of an ERP system is data management.
 Correct and effective data migration is therefore essential for the success of a project.
 If this initial requirement is not met, the system cannot be expected to deliver accurate and adequate data.

-Data migration is about making sure that the transferred data has been cleansed and is also error-free and complete.
+Data migration is about ensuring that the transferred data has been cleansed and is also error-free and complete.
 It is also about checking that the information is not duplicated or redundant.
-The data must be classified in such a way that it can be further evaluated with the new ERP system and a complete and accurate picture of the state of the company is obtained.
+The data must be categorised in such a way that it can be further analysed with the new ERP system and a complete and precise picture of the state of the company is obtained.

 Data migration in global structures

-Given the large number of different in terms of structure and format of data that can exist for corporate data, ensuring the quality of the data is not a trivial matter, especially in global business operations.
-Often, data sources are scattered across different data silos in a company - not only across regions, but sometimes even across continents.
-That is why it is worthwhile for companies to use special tools, especially for global data migration projects.
-This can be an automated mass check of business partner data for postal correctness or the automatic cleansing of data duplicates up to the standardised completion of data records.
+Given the wide variety in structure and format of data that can exist for corporate data, ensuring the quality of the data is no trivial matter, especially for global business operations.
+Data sources are often scattered across different data silos within a company - not only across regions, but sometimes even across continents.
+It is therefore worthwhile for companies to use specialised tools, especially for global data migration projects.
+This can be an automated mass check of business partner data for postal accuracy or the automatic cleansing of data duplicates through to the standardised completion of data records

 The challenge of data migration